mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/implementation/services.md

 TODO

-> Domain Services should encapsulate domain concepts/logic - as such, the the domain service method:
+> Domain Services should encapsulate domain concepts/logic - as such, the domain service method:
 >
 > ```
 > domainService.persist(data)